AYoubZarda/alx-pre_course/README.md

-anither readme for 0x01.git README update from github.com
+another readme for 0x01.git README update from github.com